crxssed7/albert/README.md

 This endpoint retrieves the list of manga the specified user is reading.
 This includes the `comickMatch` and `inferredChapterCount` fields.

+> [!CAUTION]
-> **Warning:** Depending on how many results are returned, the request may be slow as we need to contact the Comick API for each manga to retrieve a match.
+> Depending on how many results are returned, the request may be slow as we need to contact the Comick API for each manga to retrieve a match.

 **Example Response:**